Muzietto/vagrantfiles-dockerfiles/liferay/legacy/README.md

 npm run build

-from inside the container: cp react-portlet/liferay-react-demo/portlet/build/*.jar /opt/liferay/deploy

 ## LAST OPERATIONS ON LOCALHOST:8080

 - verify in ControlPanel -> Apps -> AppManager that module `react-portlet` is present

-- add widget react-portlet to any AppManager
+- add widget react-portlet to any portal page